Quantum fields in teleparallel gravity: renormalization at one-loop: Effective action and the Schwinger-DeWitt formalism

 and

 where

 denotes the functional trace and $\tr$ the trace of finite-dimensional operators (running over internal indices).
-The particular form of the operator $F(\nabla)$ obviously depends on the classical action, but for the majority of the cases of physical interest one has~\footnote{We have singled out the non-minimal coupling and the mass for convenience, thus $\hat P$ denotes the remaining potential.}
+The particular form of the operator $F(\nabla)$ obviously depends on the classical action, but for the majority of the cases of physical interest one has the so-called minimal operators~\footnote{We have singled out the non-minimal coupling and the mass for convenience, thus $\hat P$ denotes the remaining potential.}

-where $\hat P$ is the potential, $\mathbb 1$ is the identity in the internal space, $m$ is a mass parameter, $\Box = g^{\mu\nu} \,\nabla_\mu \,\nabla_\nu$ and $\nabla_\mu$ is the covariant derivative with respect to a general connection that comprises both the Levi-Civita and the gauge ones (not to be confused with $\overset{\circ}{\nabla}_\mu$ which is a pure Levi-Civita connection).
+where $\hat P$ is the potential, $\mathbb 1$ is the identity in the internal space, $m$ is a mass parameter, $\Box = g^{\mu\nu} \,\nabla_\mu \,\nabla_\nu$ and $\nabla_\mu$ is the covariant derivative with respect to a general connection that comprises \emph{both} the Levi-Civita and the gauge ones (not to be confused with $\overset{\circ}{\nabla}_\mu$ which is a \emph{pure} Levi-Civita connection, see Table~\ref{tab:notation}).
 The only property of such a connection that is necessary for the present formalism is the corresponding curvature.
 Notice that $\nabla_\mu$ is defined with respect to both spacetime and gauge connections, thus the commutator $[\nabla_\mu, \nabla_\nu]$ contains information about the Riemann tensor and the vector bundle curvature ({\em i.e.},~the gauge field strength).
 In fact, the commutator produces different results when acting on different types of objects.
 For an arbitrary spacetime vector $u^\alpha$, we have

 whereas for a bundle vector $\phi^a$, we find

 The application of $\nabla_\mu$ on mixed objects containing both spacetime and internal indices thus must be taken with respect to both connections.
 The expression for the trace-log formula in~\eqref{TrLog} above is only formal as it requires the use of some regularization scheme to make sense.
 We shall adopt the dimensional regularization here.